Versality of Brill-Noether flags and degeneracy loci of twice-marked curves: Flags and permutations

 which make the redundancy more clear (cf. Equation \ref{eq:essPi}).
-By \cite[Lemma 3.10]{fultonSchubert}, the scheme defined in Equation \ref{eq:dsigmaComplete} is the same if we consider only $(a,b) \in \Ess(\sigma)$, rather than all $(a,b) \in [0,d-1]^2$ (this is not hard to see set-theoretically; importantly, it is also true scheme-theoretically).
+By \cite[Lemma 3.10]{fultonSchubert}, the scheme defined in Equation \eqref{eq:dsigmaComplete} is the same if we consider only $(a,b) \in \Ess(\sigma)$.
 A pleasant consequence of this is that it is also possible to define $D_\sigma$ for \emph{partial} flags, provided that the flags have strata of all coranks mentioned in $\Ess(\sigma)$.

 \begin{defn} Let $\cpb, \cqb$ be flags with coranks $A,B$ respectively, and let $\sigma$ be a permutation of $[0,n-1]$ such that $\Ess(\sigma) \subseteq A \times B$.
 Define

 where the scheme structure is defined in the manner described above. \end{defn}